gasangw/NestJS-Interview-Questions-And-Answers/README.md

    However, having tokens expire can be inconvenient for the user, as they would have to log in again every time their token expires.
 This is where `refresh tokens` come in.

    **[⬆ Back to Top](#table-of-contents)**

+27. ### Describe the mechanism for a token refresh in NestJS.
+How can you implement an automatic token refresh strategy to maintain user sessions?